secabstraction/WmiSploit/README.md

 ###Invoke-WmiCommand

 The basis for these WmiSploit scripts leverages the fact that a PowerShell process can be started by the WMI service using the -EncodedCommand option.
-However, the -EncodedCommand option can only accept 8192 characters, limiting a script's length and complexity.
+However, the -EncodedCommand option can only accept 8190 characters, limiting a script's length and complexity.
 Invoke-WmiCommand is a way around this limitation.
-Invoke-WmiCommand will upload a script to the WMI namespaces using the same mechanism that Invoke-WmiShadowCopy exfiltrates files.
-A waiting PowerShell session will pull the script out of the WMI namespaces and execute it using Invoke-Command -ScriptBlock {}
+Invoke-WmiCommand will upload a script to the WMI namespaces.
+A waiting PowerShell session will pull the script out of the WMI namespaces and execute it using Invoke-Command.

 ###Enter-WmiShell